ICJ announces verdict in Kulbhushan Jadhav case: No retrial, no release

 ISLAMABAD: The International Court of Justice (ICJ) on Wednesday found that India’s submission pertaining to the acquittal and release of spy Kulbhushan Jadhav could not be upheld.

-The ICJ rejected all remedies sought by India, which included the annulment of the military court decision convicting Kulbhushan Jadhav, securing Jadhav’s release and ordering his return to India.
+The ICJ rejected all remedies sought by India, which included the annulment of the military court decision convicting Kulbhushan Jadhav, restricting Pakistan from executing the sentence, securing Jadhav's release and ordering his return to India.

 However, the court ruled that Kulbhushan Jadhav be allowed consular access immediately and asked Pakistan to ensure “effective review and reconsideration of his conviction and sentences”.